Lightscape FAQs

 The route is designed so that it can be navigated on paved and crushed gravel paths.
 The Chicago Botanic Garden has manual wheelchairs that can be loaned, free of charge, on a first-come, first-served basis on the day of use; no advance reservations accepted.

 The Garden’s ECVs (scooters) will not be available for rent during this event.
-If the weather conditions prohibit the trail from being fully accessible, for those needing mobility devices (wheelchairs, ECVs, walkers, etc.), consideration will be made on a case-by-case basis to allow for tickets to be transferred to alternate dates.
+If the weather conditions prohibit the trail from being fully accessible, for those who need mobility devices (wheelchairs, ECVs, walkers, etc.), consideration will be made on a case-by-case basis to allow for tickets to be transferred to alternate dates.
 If you have particular access requirements, please call the Garden at (847) 835-6801 for further inquiries.

 Are strollers allowed?